We may earn a commission when you click on the affiliate links in this post.

 While traveling through a small Amish town several years ago, we stopped at an authentic Amish restaurant that served German Chocolate Pie.
 It was so good, we ended up buying an entire pie to eat the next day.
 Ever since then, I have been dreaming about, drooling over, and seriously craving this pie.

 Grab your pie plate and let’s get ready.
-Don’t let this list of ingredients scare you.
-These are all staple ingredients in your pantry.
+These are all staple ingredients you probably already have in your pantry.
+For a full list of ingredients and amounts, see the recipe card below.

 How to Make German Chocolate Pie